MarioLisbona/CA-T1A3-terminal-app/README.md

 ### **Feature 7 - Navigation Menus**

-The application will feature menu’s to allow the user to navigate through the different functionality of the app.
+The application will feature menu’s to allow the user to navigate through the different functions of the app.
 The user will be able to create, update, delete or display contacts indefinitely until they decide to quit the application.
 All the error checking of user input for the menu options is handled by the Rich module.
 There will be 3 main menus for the user to naviate the application:
 - Contact Book selection menu
 - Home menu
 - Add Contact menu